mrobberto/SAMOS_GUI_Python/README.txt

 # SAMOS_GUI
- Basic SAMOS GUI in Python
+ Basic SAMOS GUI in Python, work in progress...